Nutmeg Investment Review – EVERYTHING you need to know in 2017

 Minimum investment and timescale

-After selecting a suitable account, investors are be presented with the following slider;
+After selecting a suitable account, investors are presented with a range of options.

-Here you simply need to slide the bar in order to select how long you want to invest for.
+All you need to do is to slide the bar in order to select how long you want to invest for.
 Remember, the longer in the market the better.
 Time in the market reduces risk significantly.

-Next, investors will be asked how much money they’d like to invest.
+Next, you’ll be asked how much money you’d like to invest.

 This makes Nutmeg a poor option for people who’ll only have spare cash to invest now and again.